RTEMS/rtems-docs/c-user/cache/directives.rst

 .. rubric:: NOTES:

-On some :term:`targets <target>` or configurations, calling this directive may case a fatal error with a fatal source of :ref:`INTERNAL_ERROR_CORE
+On some :term:`targets <target>` or configurations, calling this directive may cause a fatal error with a fatal source of :ref:`INTERNAL_ERROR_CORE
 <FatalErrorSources>` and fatal code of
 :ref:`INTERNAL_ERROR_CANNOT_DISABLE_DATA_CACHE <internal_errors>`.
 The data
 cache may be necessary to provide :term:`atomic operations`.
 In SMP